Chris Kluwe: Writing

 Kluwe has written a book, Beautifully Unique Sparkleponies (Little Brown & Co.), that was released on June 25, 2013.
-The book is a collection of essays on various topics and the book title comes from the public consumption version of Kluwe's Deadspin letter to Maryland General Assembly Del.
-Emmett Burns.
-Kluwe also cowrote a book with Andrew Reiner, entitled "Prime: A Genesis Series Event (Volume 1)".
-The book is the first in a planned science-fiction trilogy.
+The book is a collection of essays on various topics and the book title comes from the public consumption version of Kluwe's Deadspin letter to Maryland General Assembly Delegate Emmett Burns.
+Kluwe also cowrote a book with Andrew Reiner, Prime: A Genesis Series Event (Volume 1).
+The book is the first in a planned science fiction trilogy.
 His first novel written solo, Otaku, was published by Tor in March 2020.
+He also contributed a chapter titled "Preparation and Performance" to the 2024 book Kobold Guide to Roleplaying (Kobold Press).

 Tabletop gaming

 Kluwe released his first tabletop game called Twilight of the Gods on August 31, 2017, published by Victory Point Games.

 Coaching

-Kluwe was hired as the Special Teams Coach at Edison High School (Huntington Beach, California) for the 2017 season.
+Kluwe was hired as the special teams coach at Edison High School for the 2017 season.
+He was fired from Edison High School in February 2025 after his arrest.